 After the first 30 minutes, the beacon shall access the external navigation input prior to every transmission and shall encode the position, if available, into the next transmitted burst.
-Whenever the beacon has fresh encoded location data at the start of a burst, this shall be indicated within the message by zeroing the "time from last encoded location" field as required by section 3.3.
+Whenever the beacon has fresh encoded location data at the start of a burst, this shall be indicated within the message by zeroing the "time from last encoded location" field (except for ELT(DT)s) as required by section 3.3, Table 3.3.
+ELT(DT)s shall include the UTC time of the last encoded location as required by section 3.3, Table 3.4.

 If no position is available, then the beacon shall transmit either default position data (if it has no position) or the last received position until such time as a fresh position is available.
-In addition, the beacon shall compute the elapsed time since the last position update (or since activation) to an accuracy of 10 seconds and provide this in the transmitted message to a resolution of the nearest minute as required by section 3.3.
+In addition, the beacon shall compute (except for ELT(DT)s) the elapsed time since the last position update (or since activation) to an accuracy of 10 seconds and provide this in the transmitted message to a resolution of the nearest minute as required by section 3.3, Table 3.3.